...about Andy (RSS)

 I was nominated for Q3 / 2006 but not awarded.
 I was disappointed but understood: the process looks at your community involvement over the past year, and I sort of "came out of nowhere" a few months earlier.

 I was fortunate enough to be nominated again earlier this year.
 And today I received the news I was awarded SQL Server MVP!
 The email arrived around 4:30 AM EDT.
-I was up until 3:45 AM EDT polishing off my Testing The Database chapter for the upcoming Wrox book: Professional Software Testing with Visual Studio 2005 Team System: Tools for Software Developers and Test Engineers - so I almost knew about it real-time!
+I was up until 3:45 AM EDT polishing off my Testing The Database chapter for the upcoming Wrox book: - so I almost knew about it real-time!

 It's a huge honor and I am humbled and overwhelmed all at the same time.